‘Bikini Pro’ Libby Powell Flexes Her Toned Torso In Ripped Jeans & Royal Blue Top

 Libby Powell flexed her muscles in some ripped jeans and a skimpy blue top for her latest Instagram update.
 The bikini pro shared the snap with her fans on Sunday.

-In the stunning shot, Libby showcased her gym-honed body in the royal blue bikini top.
-The top flaunted the model’s toned shoulders, muscular arms, ample cleavage, and gave fans a peek at her flat tummy and rock hard abs.
+In the stunning shot, Libby showcased her gym-honed body.
+The royal blue top flaunted the model’s toned shoulders, muscular arms, and ample cleavage, and gave fans a peek at her flat tummy and rock-hard abs.

-The brunette bombshell paired the bikini top with some light-colored, distressed denim jeans, which she rolled up to show off her ankles and bare feet.
+The brunette bombshell paired the top with some light-colored, distressed denim jeans, which she rolled up to show off her ankles and bare feet.
 Libby sat on a wooden chair in the photo as she spread her legs and placed her hands in front of her.

-The Instagram stunner served up a sultry look into the camera as she tilted her head to the side for the pose.
+The Instagram stunner served up a sultry look to the camera as she tilted her head to the side for the pose.
 She wore her long, brown hair in a deep side part and styled in sleek, straight strands that fell down her back.

-Libby also rocked a full face of makeup for the picture.
+Libby also rocked a full makeup application for the picture.
 The glam look consisted of defined brows, long lashes, and thick, black eyeliner.
 She completed the style with a shimmering highlighter on her face, soft pink blush on her cheeks, and a glossy nude lip.

-Meanwhile, many of Libby’s 1.2 million followers immediately began to show their support of the snap.
+Meanwhile, many of Libby’s 1.2 million followers immediately began to show their support for the snap.
 The photo gained over 7,800 likes and more than 100 comments within the first six hours after it went live on the platform.

 “I can’t believe how beautiful you are,” one of Libby’s followers stated in the comments section.